The Trail of Tears and The Indian Removal Act

 With sickness, deaths, and pauses caused by the escort, it took almost three months for the Choctaw to struggle to the new territory.
 The 1832 removal resulted in a debacle of death and disaster for the Choctaw.
 Of the twelve thousand five hundred Choctaw relocated to the Indian Territory, twenty-five hundred died along the way.

-Note the Owl in the trees - an Indian symbol of death.
+Note: the Owl in the trees – an Indian symbol of death.

 Most of the remaining five thousand to six thousand Choctaw in Mississippi were forced to move over the next few years, but a few Choctaw held out in the mountains and eventually formed the Mississippi Band of Choctaw.
 The Mississippi Choctaw were officially recognized as a tribe in 1945.

 At the time of white contact, the Cherokee were a settled, agricultural people living in approximately two hundred fairly large villages.
 The typical Cherokee town consisted of thirty to sixty houses with a large centralized council house.
-Cherokee agriculture relied heavily on the three sisters (corn, beans, and squash), supplemented by hunting and the gathering of wild plants.
+Cherokee agriculture relied heavily on the three sisters (corn, beans, and squash), supplemented by hunting and gathering wild plants.